TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal.md

 ## Statement of Contributions

 Each team member must contribute meaningfully to the project proposal.
-Clearly document each member's contributions at the end of the document.
+Clearly document each member's contributions to this proposal.